On this page

 multipart/alternative emails with attachments

-Another common task is creating multipart/alternative
+Another common task is creating multipart/alternative emails where the HTML

 content refers to assets attachments (images, CSS, etc.).